briansu2004/MyMendix/README.md

 - Defined the logic with microflows and configured them
 - Integrated with PostgreSQL DB
 - Integrated with REST APIs
-- Published app to Mendix Cloud
+- Published apps to Mendix Cloud
 - Connected with SAP etc. with connectors

 ### What solutions did I implement?